Logandv3/Logandv3/README.md

 - I am currently strengthening my skills in React.js and branching out to try complimentary technologies

-- 💡 Short term plans:  I plan to dig in to backend development a bit more to gain a better breadth of understanding.
+- 💡 Short term plans:  <br> I plan to dig in to backend development a bit more to gain a better breadth of understanding.
  I am enthusiastic to learn how to manage the storage and flow of data better